Cincinnati Music Hall: Construction

 Springer, influenced by the beneficial results the industrial expositions and musical festivals had on the city, wrote a letter in May 1875 to John Shillito, owner of Shillito's department store, offering to donate $125,000 under two conditions.
 First, that the site be free from taxation, and second, that a further sum of $125,000 be raised by the community.
 When only $106,000 was raised Springer donated an additional $20,000.
 From the outset, the musical and industrial interests collided, so Springer offered an additional $50,000 if $100,000 could be raised.
 This additional sum of money would be used for the construction of buildings around the hall for the purpose of holding industrial expositions.
 The total cost of Music Hall was $300,962.78 with the exposition wings an additional $146,331.51.

 Along with other community leaders such as Julius Dexter, W. H. Harrison, T. D. Lincoln, Joseph Longworth, Robert Mitchell, John Shillito and Reuben Springer organized the Music Hall Association to build the new hall.
 The group oversaw the construction and fundraising necessary to complete the space.

 Construction on Cincinnati Music Hall began in 1876, shortly after Hannaford and Porter was given the contract.
 The project was divided into multiple phases, first focusing on the construction of the center building, Music Hall.
 Following several issues regarding weather and resources, the project was fast tracked in hopes of completing work on Music Hall prior to the 1878 May Festival Chorus performance.

 After Music Hall was completed, new funds were raised and resources were allocated for the completion of both the Northern and Southern Exposition Halls, two spaces utilized as the City of Cincinnati's primary convention spaces from their construction through the 1970s.

-Although the 3 buildings were constructed separately, they were immediately joined together using second story passageways.
-This allowed for events to span all 3 spaces while also allowing several groups to share this space at once.
+Although the three buildings were constructed separately, they were immediately joined using second story passageways.
+This allowed for events to span all three spaces while also allowing several groups to share this space at once.

 Completion

 The first performance took place on May 14, 1878.
-An estimated 6,000 saw the opera "Alceste" by Christoph Willibald Gluck performed, as well as Beethoven's "Eroica" symphony.
+An estimated 6,000 saw the opera Alceste by Christoph Willibald Gluck performed, as well as Beethoven's Eroica symphony.
 These performances were especially significant as they included the May Festival Chorus and the Cincinnati Opera, two groups that were officially transitioning from other venues, such as the Cincinnati Zoo, to Music Hall as their permanent homes.
 Music Hall was then used independently for over a year, until both the North and South Exposition Halls were officially completed on September 2, 1879.